Modified collector vehicles

 Research the market value of your vehicle.

-Drop off your completed application at an Autoplan broker or mail it to ICBC.
+Drop off your completed application at an Autoplan broker or mail it to ICBC at:

-All pages of the application form must be completed for approval.
-Once we get your application, it will take about four to six weeks for review.
+Once we receive your application, it will take about four to six weeks for review.
+This may be longer during peak seasons (April - September).

 Once your application is reviewed, ICBC will send a letter to you.
 If your application is approved, your Autoplan broker will contact you when your plates are available.
 You must insure your vehicle when you pick up your plates at their office.